Hangouts system requirements on your computer

 - Other devices, like virtual cameras, may not work with Hangouts

-- Any 2 GHz dual-core processor or greater
+- Any quad-core processor

 The bandwidth used by Hangouts is adaptive and will vary to provide the best experience on participants’ network.